INSPIRE-MIF/caniuse/docs/geoJSON.md

 #### CRS

-Test what happens when using the optional crs definition together with projected coordinates.
+Test what happens when using the optional CRS definition together with projected coordinates.

 Test IDs: